stella-cv/stella_vslam/docs/parameters.rst

       - Maximum number of feature points per frame to be used for SLAM.
     * - ini_max_num_keypoints
       - Maximum number of feature points per frame to be used for Initialization.
 It is only used for monocular camera models.
-    * - depth_threshold
-      - The ratio used to determine the depth threshold.
     * - depthmap_factor
       - The ratio used to convert depth image pixel values to distance.
     * - reloc_distance_threshold